zhuang27149/e-sport-company/index.md

 ### 3.2 The city distribution of China’s e-sports-related companies
 From the distribution of e-sports companies among provinces in China, Top ten provinces which have most e-sports companies are on the chart.
-We can see that over 40% e-sports companies are in Hainan Province and Guangdong Province, which is quite different from our impression.
+We can see that Hainan Province has got most e-sports companies, next is Guangdong Province.

 ![citydistribution](https://github.com/zhuang27149/e-sport-company/blob/master/images/2.Distribution-China.png)